evacarrara/evacarrara/cv.markdown

 emc16f@my.fsu.edu or evacarrara1@gmail.com

 # EDUCATION
-* Ph.D. in Classics, Florida State University (2016 - 2022 expected)
+* Ph.D. in Classics, Florida State University (2022)
-	* Dissertation in progress: “Cato in Cicero: Reading Roman History in the Late Republic”
+	* Dissertation: “Cato in Cicero: Reading Roman History in the Late Republic”
 	* Director: Jessica Clark
 * Classical Summer School, the American Academy in Rome (2019)
 * M.A. in Classical Studies (Greek and Latin), Villanova University (2016)